Eliza and Isabella Riddel: Riddel Hall

 The Misses Riddel donated £35,000 for the building and endowment of a halls of residence, with the understanding it was to be used for the female students of Queen's University.

 This was an unusually large and generous amount for the education of women.
 When funds were raised, it was normally by a piecemeal combination of ladies' halls committees, local subscriptions and grants from bodies such as the Carnegie or Pfeiffer Trusts.
 At the time, only Emma Holt of the Liverpool University Women's Hall was giving on a similar scale.

 In return, Eliza Riddel, the eldest sister, was made a member of the senate of Queen's University in 1912.

 Both were appointed founder members of Riddel Hall's permanent committee.
 Governors of the permanent committee included the mayor of Belfast, the Church of Ireland Bishop of Down and five elected 'lady graduate governors' including F W Rea, one of the earliest women lecturers at Queen's, and Marion Andrews and Elizabeth Bell, two of the earliest women to qualify in medicine in Ireland.

 A £14m redevelopment in 2011 added two additional buildings, extending the available teaching facilities and office space.
-Following the redevelopment Queen's Management School (incorporating the William J Clinton Leadership Institute) was relocated to the site and officially opened by Mary McAleese in 2012.
+Following the redevelopment, Queen's Management School (incorporating the William J Clinton Leadership Institute) was relocated to the site and officially opened by Mary McAleese in 2012.
+A further £28m development added another building which was officially opened in June 2023 by Joe Kennedy III.